Matsuba-kai: History

 (Fūryū mutan), which described the beheading of the Imperial family with a guillotine.

-In the 1980s when the gang was caught smuggling 12 kilos of heroin into Canada.
+In the 1980s the gang was caught smuggling 12 kilos of heroin into Canada.

 The Matsuba-kai was registered as a designated yakuza group under the Organized Crime Countermeasures Law in 1994.

 In the early 2000s the Matsuba-kai was involved in a violent feud with the rival Kyokuto-kai, which led to a number of shootings.
-In early 2005, it was revealed that the Urayasu-based cleaning company contracted to Tokyo Disney Resort was run by a member of the Matsuba-kai, Saburō Shiga.